Growing Peperomias: How to Care for Radiator Plants

 In general, peperomias aren’t terribly picky about water, sunlight, or food, which makes them suitable low-maintenance options in the home.

-In their native habitat, peperomias usually live in partially shaded areas that are damp and moist.
+In their native habitat, peperomias usually thrive in partially shaded areas that are damp and moist.
 You can even plant them outdoors in USDA Hardiness Zones 10 and 11.

 Most stay pretty small, and you can find species that never grow more than a few inches tall, while others climb closer to two feet tall at maturity.